Azure/azure-powershell/src/DataBox/examples/New-AzDataBoxJob.md

 PowershellMSI WestUS   DeviceOrdered ImportToAzure DataBox UserAssigned NonScheduled Microsoft.Azure.PowerShell.Cmdlets.DataBox.Models.Api20210301.DataBoxJobDetails
 ```

-Creates a databox import job with user assigned identity
+Creates a databox import job with user assigned identity.
+For any failure re-run with $DebugPreference = "Continue" as mentioned in example 1

 ### Example 5: Creates a databox job with your own key
 ```powershell